sw-dev-lisa-s-nh/SpringBoot-Final-Project/README.md

 # SpringBoot-Final-Project
 Final Project for our Promineo Tech BESD Coding Bootcamp -- WebAPI

-BESD Coding Bootcamp Spring Boot Week 5 & 6 -- Final Project (Week 3-4)
+BESD Coding Bootcamp Spring Boot Week 6 -- Final Project

 **Author**:  sw-dev-lisa-s-nh

-**Updated**:  2/20/2021
+**Updated**:  3/3/2021

 **Course**:   Promineo Tech BESD Coding Bootcamp 2020-2021

-This is the second week of our final project.
-Well into the implementation at this point.
+This is the final week of our final project.
-I have completed the following tasks:

       (1) Designed the Database